-I am a bioarchaeologist that is interested in understanding people’s daily life in the past and social, cultural, and environmental changes may have impacted their experiences.
-I analyze indicators from skeletal remains to reconstruct aspects of a person’s identity like age and sex, daily activities, health or disease indicators and then draw on other contextual or historical information to make meaningful interpretations about what it was like to live in a particular time or place.
-My recent co-edited volume, Exploring Sex and Gender in Bioarchaeology (UNMP, 2017) focuses on how bioarchaeologists can better understand how sex is analyzed from skeletal remains and how we can make more meaningful interpretations of sex/gender systems in different cultures.
+I am a bioarchaeologist that is interested in understanding people’s daily life in the past and how social, cultural, and environmental changes may have impacted their experiences.
+I analyze indicators from skeletal remains to reconstruct aspects of a person’s identity like age and sex, daily activities, health or disease indicators and then draw on other contextual or historical information to understand what it was like to live in a particular time or place.
+My recent co-edited volume, Exploring Sex and Gender in Bioarchaeology (UNMP, 2017) focuses on how bioarchaeologists can better understand how sex is analyzed from skeletal remains and how we can make more meaningful interpretations about sex/gender systems in different cultures.

 My research has focused on Pre-European and Colonial Mesoamerica, with archaeological experience in Central Mexico, Honduras, and the Yucatan peninsula.
-I am particularly interested in how social and political changes of emerging colonial life during the 16th, 17th, and 18th century caused a reorganization of daily activities, particularly in the urban capital of New Spain.
-For this work, I analyzed skeletal remains associated with the Hospital Real San José de los Naturales (HSJN), a royally financed colonial hospital established in 1553 to care for the local indigenous population in the historic downtown of Mexico City.
-My current research expands this research of daily colonial life to other parts of the Spanish Americas, with a particular focus on the impact of changing demographics as a result of the trans-Atlantic and trans-Pacific slave trade.
+I am particularly interested in how social and political changes associated with colonial life during the 16th, 17th, and 18th centuries caused a reorganization of daily activities, particularly in the urban capital of New Spain.
+For this work, I analyzed skeletal remains associated with the Hospital Real San José de los Naturales (HSJN), a royally financed colonial hospital established in CE 1553 to care for the local indigenous population in the historic downtown of Mexico City.
+My current research expands these studies on daily colonial life to other parts of the Spanish Americas, with a particular focus on the impact of changing demographics as a result of the trans-Atlantic and trans-Pacific slave trade.

 Teaching and Research Interests